isomerpages/moe-telokuraupri/_co-curricular-activities/Co Curricular Activities (CCA).md

 CCAs are an integral part of the holistic development and learning experiences for our students.
 It allows them to discover their interests and talents; and develop CCA-specific knowledge, skills and values.
 Through authentic and experiential learning, CCAs provide excellent platforms for the development of values, social-emotional (SE) competencies and 21st Century Competencies (21CC).

-The merger of Telok Kurau Primary (TKPS) and Eunos Primary (EPS) in 2023 puts us in a better position to offer a more diverse yet balanced options for our students.
-We have thus curated a list of 18 CCAs which are forward-looking, relevant and will cater to their interests and needs.
+At TKPS, we have 18 CCAs which are forward-looking and caters to the varied needs and interests of our students.

-With these 4 physical sports, 3 uniformed groups, 7 visual and performing arts, and 4 clubs and societies CCA options,  students will get to discover their passion, build friendships, cultivate leadership skills and acquire values such as teamwork and resilience in a vibrant environment.
+With our diverse yet balanced offering of 4 Physical Sports (PS), 3 Uniformed Groups (UG), 7 Visual and Performing Arts (VPA), and 4 Clubs And Societies (CS) CCA options, students will get to discover their passion, build friendships, cultivate leadership skills and acquire values such as teamwork and resilience in a vibrant environment.

 | PHYSICAL SPORTS (PS) | VISUAL AND PERFORMING ARTS (VPA)| CLUBS AND SOCIETIES (CS) | UNIFORMED GROUPS (UG) |